AdobeDocs/analytics-platform.en/help/use-cases/marketing-channels.md

 ## Marketing Channel schema elements

 Once you establish the Analytics Data Connector on a desired report suite, an XDM schema is created for you.
 This schema contains all Analytics dimensions and metrics as raw data.
 This raw data does not contain attribution or persistence.
-Instead, each hit runs through marketing channel processing rules and records the first rule it matches.
+Instead, each event runs through marketing channel processing rules and records the first rule it matches.
 You specify attribution and persistence when creating a data view in CJA.

 1. [Create a connection](/help/connections/create-connection.md) that includes a dataset based on the Analytics Data Connector.
 2. [Create a data view](/help/data-views/create-dataview.md) that includes the following dimensions: